laravel-enso/image-transformer/README.md

 - handles image cropping, using the [Intervention Image](https://github.com/intervention/image) library

 ### Under the Hood
-- handles missing libraries gracefully, logging the fact but allowing the upload.
+- handles missing libraries gracefully, logging the fact but does not throw an error

-### Installations
+### Installation

 In order for the optimization to work, you need to have the following packages installed:
 * pngquant